-Any patron or representative of a group of Lansing residents with a concern or complaint about library materials may fill out a Patron/Resident Representative Concern Form (see attached example), which can be picked up at the circulation desk and returned for consideration.
+Any patron or representative of a group of Lansing residents with a concern or complaint about library materials may fill out a Patron/Resident Representative

+Concern Form (see attached example), which can be picked up at the circulation desk and returned for consideration.
 The concern or complaint will be reviewed initially by the library director, who may contact the patron or resident representative to further discuss the complaint.
-The library director, after consulting the library board of trustees and other persons or relevant groups or organizations, will arrive at a documented decision to resolve the concern or complaint.
+The library director, will arrive at a documented decision to resolve the concern or complaint.
+Prior to that decision, the director may choose to consult the library board of trustees or other relevant groups or individuals.
 When the concern or complaint is resolved the library director will contact the patron or residents' representative with notification of the decision and its rationale.
 A written document detailing the decision process, considerations, and conclusion will be available to any patron or resident at the circulation desk and kept on file for three years.